ValentinViennot/evergreen-notes-markdown-website/notes/projects/Open Market/tBTCoE/The Biggest Tech Company on Earth.md

 ### What

-We are going to build **the biggest Investment Fund in Open Source Software**.
+We are building **the biggest Investment Fund and Platform in Open Source Software**.

 Investing in the (future) [[Brand value]] of Open Source projects, as projected by the estimated amount of long-term investment (capital).